Hospitals & Asylums

 intermittently, an attribute that some people find attractable.
 Immediate side effects include sedation, poor

 physical coordination, and memory impairment.
+Daily use for months can dull

-contribute to depression.
-Even if benzos help you initially, learn and use alternative
+your emotions, impair cognitive skills and contribute to depression.
+Even if benzos help you initially, learn and

-stressed.
-Selective Serotonin Reuptake
+are not stressed.
+Selective Serotonin

-marketed for depression, SSRIs have proved to
+initially marketed for depression, SSRIs have proved to enormously helpful for

-enormously helpful for people with different syndromes of anxiety.
-They need to be taken every day and generally
+people with different syndromes of anxiety.

-anxiety.
-Their day to day side effects
+effective, so they are not useful for acute anxiety.
+Their day to day side effects are minimal in

-are minimal in most people, although some people experience fatigue and a few
+most people, although some people experience fatigue and a few become agitated.
+Most people notice decreased sexual drive and

-decreased sexual drive and impaired sexual response.
-Tricyclic Antidepressants (TCAs) are named
+impaired sexual response.
+Tricyclic

-for their chemical structure.
-TCA are
+Antidepressants (TCAs) are named for their chemical structure.
+TCA are effective for some forms of anxiety.

 They need to be taken every day and generally take some weeks to become